Rachelle’s golden berry breakfast cookies

-I’ve been at this for awhile now, and I’ve never been more excited to see the power of functional medicine — and the understanding that food can be medicine — reaching new audiences.
-It’s a great joy to see a life’s work making a difference in the world.
+We’ve never been more excited to see the power of functional medicine — and the understanding that food can be medicine — reaching new audiences.
+It’s a great joy to see our work making a difference in the world.

-If you don’t know Rachelle, she’s a registered herbalist spreading wisdom through Pharmakon Supernatural and a big fan base on Instagram.
-And just look at this breakfast cookie she came up with for our Himalayan Tartary Buckwheat Super Nutrition Flour.
+If you don’t know Rachelle, she’s a registered herbalist spreading wisdom through Pharmakon Supernatural.
+And just look at this breakfast cookie she came up with for our Himalayan Tartary Buckwheat Flour.

 Find out more about Rachelle and this recipe here, and let’s use this to start a new trend — (healthy) cookies for breakfast!